Country Profile: Bahamas, The

 Environment

-The Bahamas faces environmental challenges such as coral reef decay and issues related to solid waste disposal.
-The country is party to several international environmental agreements aimed at biodiversity and climate change mitigation, reflecting its commitment to sustainable development despite its vulnerabilities.
+The Bahamas faces environmental challenges such as coral reef decay and solid waste disposal.
+It is a party to several international environmental agreements, including those related to climate change and biodiversity.

 Transportation